-Interest expense for the years ended December 31, 2010 and 2009 primarily relates to the \$240 million of 11.25% senior notes and the \$150 million five-year term loan which were issued in the third quarter of 2008 in connection with the spin-off from IAC.
-The decrease in interest expense in 2010 compared to 2009 is due to the partial repayment of the term loan and a decrease in the average interest rate of the term loan.
-The increase in the interest expense in 2009 compared to 2008 is due to the longer period in which the debt was outstanding, offset slightly by the lower interest rate on the term loan in 2009.
+Interest expense primarily relates to the \$240 million of 11.25% senior notes and the \$150 million five-year term loan which were issued in the third quarter of 2008 in connection with the Spin-off from IAC.
+The decrease in interest expense in 2011 compared to 2010 is due to the repayments of the term loan in 2010 and 2011 and a decrease in the average interest rate of the term loan.
+The decrease in the interest expense in 2010 compared to 2009 is due to the partial repayment of the term loan in 2010 and a decrease in the average interest rate of the term loan.